Accessibility

 Who is eligible for a Blue Dot?

-The list of reasons above why someone might ask for a dot is by no means exhaustive, and if you feel you may need one for other reasons please don't hesitate to ask for one.
-It doesn’t require any form of documentation and you're not required to share any details with us unless you find it helpful to do so.
+The above list of reasons why someone might ask for a dot is by no means exhaustive, and if you feel you may need one for other reasons please don't hesitate to request a blue dot.
+It doesn't require any form of documentation and you're not required to share any details with us unless you find it helpful to do so.

 What about companions?